samhita-alla/github-repository-insights/README.md

 - Backend: `cd backend && pip install -r requirements.txt && uvicorn main:app --reload`
 - The backend server will be served at http://localhost:8000
 - Background task: `celery --app background_tasks.celery worker --loglevel=info -c 1`

+**Please note that if the workload is large, the current hosted application may not perform optimally due to resource limitations.
+To keep costs low, the current instances may not be able to handle high workloads.
+In such cases, it is recommended to consider self-hosting the application.**